stscoundrel/polylinguist/README.md

 ```

 Up to you what kind of graphic or chart you want to produce with the data.
 The data includes Github language colors for visual portions.

+### As Vercel Cloud Function

+For a template on usage as a cloud function on Vercel, see [this repo](https://github.com/stscoundrel/polylinguist-vercel)